Ryan Kaine is on the hunt…

 Only then would the bastard learn what it felt like to be on the receiving end of a thumping.

-Danny parked his leased, mid-range BMW 3-Series in a layby two miles to the north, returned on foot under the cover of darkness, and completed a surreptitious circuit of the defensive wall.
-He found another opening at the rear barred by a pair of solid wooden gates, which he scaled with ease.
+Danny parked his leased, mid-range, BMW 3 Series in a lay-by two miles to the north, returned on foot under the cover of darkness, and completed a surreptitious circuit of the defensive wall.
+He found another opening at the rear, barred by a pair of solid, wooden gates, which he scaled with ease.
 Keeping to the deep shadow, Danny skirted around to the front of the house and found a row of rhododendron bushes where the wall formed a corner, then dropped to his haunches.

 Inside the wall, landscaped gardens to the front, rear, and sides showed the intensive work of someone with green fingers.
-Mainly set to lawns and with well-stocked herbaceous borders, the grounds at the rear contained numerous outbuildings, including a detached triple garage, a large greenhouse, and two small wooden sheds.
+Mainly set to lawns and with well-stocked herbaceous borders, the grounds at the rear contained numerous outbuildings, including a detached triple garage, a large greenhouse, and two small, wooden sheds.

 Danny’s hiding spot gave him a good view of the house’s frontage and most of the rear.
 He settled in for the long haul, his back propped against the cold brickwork.
-He grew colder by the minute, but the memory of Marian Prentiss’ bruised and battered face warmed him and drove him on.
+He grew colder by the minute, but the memory of Marian Prentiss’ battered face warmed him and drove him on.
 What was a little discomfort compared to her injuries?

 Fuck’s sake, what a mess.